The benefits of using project management software

 Because many of the solutions we discussed above position themselves as "all-in-one project management," it can be challenging to distinguish the impersonators from the real deal (and the best deal).

-Ultimately, you want a solution that's:
+Ultimately, you want a project management solution that's:

-While ClickUp's learning curve is a bit steeper than Basecamp's, for example, it remains easier to learn than other management software like Wrike and Atlassian.
+While ClickUp's learning curve is a bit steeper than Basecamp's, for example, it remains easier to learn than other project management software like Wrike and Atlassian.
 Every feature and tool is customizable, so multiple teams within an organization can configure ClickUp for their specific project management needs and use cases.

 However, no matter how comprehensive, it's unlikely for a single project management software to replace every tool in your tech stack.
 Fortunately, ClickUp offers 50+ native integrations, including Gmail and a 2-way Google Calendar sync, as well as over 1,000 integrations available through software such as Zapier and Integrately.